NightCode101/QR-Attendance-Control/README.md

 ## 🙌 Contributions

-Pull requests and suggestions are welcome.
+Pull requests and suggestions are welcome!
 Help improve the system by opening an issue or forking the project.